FDSN/StationXML/docs/level-channel.rst

       Elevation of the sensor, in meters.
 To find the local ground surface level, add the Depth value to this elevation.

-      Extension of FloatType for distances, elevations, and depths.